Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A Business Certificate, commonly known as a “Doing Business As,” DBA, Trade Name, Assumed Name, or Fictitious Name, is a name used by a business that is different from the legal name of the business.

-When a business wants to operate under a name other than its legal name, the state of Massachusetts, like most states, requires the business to register its business name.
-The registration requirement is under Massachusetts state statute, M.G.L. ch.110 §5,1 to protect consumers from business owners hiding anonymously behind the name of a business.
+When a business wants to operate under a name other than its legal name, the state of Massachusetts, like most states, requires it to register its business name.
+The registration requirement is under Massachusetts state statute, M.G.L. ch.110 §5, to protect consumers from business owners hiding anonymously behind a business’s name.

 Who needs to register for a Massachusetts Business Certificate?